sachinagar088/CricketGame/README.md

 2. Individual Bowlers wicketsTaken and runsGiven are recorded.
 3. Refactor the code of FirstInnings and secondInnings into one.
 4. Added the Util Class

+# TODO

+1. Strategy patterns for getting the nextPlayer.
+2. Over functionality.